Are You Looking For Safe and Effective Pain Relief?

 It can be difficult to determine the best course of treatment for your specific needs, but manual therapy can help.
 If you are worried about undergoing manual therapy procedures, let Chesterton Physical Therapy put your mind at ease:

-Our Dunes Plaza and Sand Creek physical therapists use a variety of tools and treatment techniques to relieve pain while also improving the body’s function.
+Our Dunes Plaza, Willowcreek Rd and Sand Creek physical therapists use a variety of tools and treatment techniques to relieve pain while also improving the body’s function.

 We receive many first-time physical therapy patients who feel that their appointments would be uncomfortable, unpleasant, or even agonizing because of their illness.
 However, this is not the case!